marklogic-community/marklogic-samplestack/README.md

 > Samplestack is a comprehensive sample application that demonstrates how to build an effective MarkLogic application.
 Based on the idea of a "Question and Answer" website, Samplestack shows you how to integrate MarkLogic into a three-tier application architecture (browser, application server, and database).

-## README for Version 1.0.1
+## README for Version 1.1.0

 This release features a middle tier for the Java Enterprise Developer, implemented using Java, Spring, and Gradle.

 The project includes the following major components:
+* [MarkLogic](http://www.marklogic.com/) for the database tier
 * MVC browser application implemented in [Angular.js](https://angularjs.org)
-* Middle appserver tier implemented in Java/[Spring](http://projects.spring.io/spring-framework/)
+* Middle-tier REST server implemented in Java/[Spring](http://projects.spring.io/spring-framework/)
-* [MarkLogic](http://www.marklogic.com/) for the database tier
-* [Gradle](http://www.gradle.org/) framework to drive build and configuration of the appserver and database tiers
+* [Gradle](http://www.gradle.org/) framework to drive build and configuration of the appserver and database tiers in Java/Groovy
+* Middle-tier REST tier implemented in Node.js/[Express](expressjs.com)
+* [Gulp](http://www.gradle.org/)-based automation to drive build and configuration of Javascript and database tiers (**note: database-tier Gulp-based setup coming soon**)
 * Unit and end-to-end tests

-A [Node.js](http://nodejs.org/) version of Samplestack that uses gulp automation will be coming soon.

 This README covers the following topics:
 * [Getting Started](#getting-started)